hapijs/good/README.md

 ```

 This example does the following:

-1. Sets up the built-in GoodConsole reporter listing for "request" and "log" events.
+1. Sets up the built-in `GoodConsole` reporter listing for "request" and "log" events.
-2. Sets up the (`GoodFile`)[https://github.com/hapijs/good-file] reporter to listen for "ops" events and log them to "./test/fixtures/awesome_log" according to the file rules listed in the good-file documentation.
+2. Sets up the [`GoodFile`](https://github.com/hapijs/good-file) reporter to listen for "ops" events and log them to `./test/fixtures/awesome_log` according to the file rules listed in the good-file documentation.
-3. Sets up the (`GoodHttp`)[https://github.com/hapijs/good-http] reporter to listen for error events and POSTs them to "http://prod.logs:3000"
+3. Sets up the [`GoodHttp`](https://github.com/hapijs/good-http) reporter to listen for error events and POSTs them to `http://prod.logs:3000`

 Both `GoodConsole` and `GoodFile` are exposed on the `Good` object.
 If these are the only two reporter you plan to use, you do not need any further reporter objects.